dandean/Ajax.JSONRequest/README.md

 * `onFailure`: When the request times out and fails
 * `callbackParamName`: The name of the callback query parameter to use (defaults to "callback")
 * `parameters`: Parameters to pass to the request
-* `timeout`: The milliseconds before canceling the request and invoking onFailure
+* `timeout`: The seconds before canceling the request and invoking onFailure

 You access the resulting JSON data within your handlers via the `responseJSON` property.